 Working with modules

-If a particular module is required to use a specific software package, it will be mentioned in the section below that pertains to each individual package.
+If a particular module is required to use a specific software package, it will be mentioned in the section below that pertains to each package.
 But, here are some various generic commands to display, load, and unload available modules:

 # display available modules